BellEraDev/BellEraDev/README.md

 # Hi Traveller!
 I'm Watcharapun, Welcome to my Github profile 👋

       🌱 I’m currently learning Java, C# , Javascript, Typescript, React, React-Native and Computer Science.
-      ⚡ I want to be a Developer who can work from everywhere in the world!
+      ⚡ I want to be myself who can work from everywhere in the world!
-      ✨ I have been working as a Software Engineer ( Web Developer ) for the past 2 years ✨ Now I’m currently studying Diploma of IT at CBD Melbourne AUS
+      ✨ I have been working as a software engineer (web developer) from 2020 to 2023 ✨ Now I’m currently studying Diploma of IT at CBD Melbourne AUS

 #### 💬 Want to connect? 📫